mmontalbo/grim_rust/wip.md

   counts for future bindings.

 ## Next Steps
-1. Carry the parsed set geometry through the remaining boot-time trackers (head-control, commentary, and cut-scene helpers) so they consume the real walk polygons instead of logging placeholders. `MakeSectorActive` now flips the parsed walk/camera entries; the follow-up is wiring that state into the commentary/cut-scene routines that still rely on stubbed visibility.
+1. Carry the parsed set geometry through the remaining boot-time trackers so they consume the real walk polygons instead of logging placeholders.
+Head-control now respects the active walkboxes (`GetVisibleThings` drops objects inside inactive sectors); the follow-up is wiring the same state into the commentary/cut-scene routines that still rely on stubbed visibility only.
 2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.